MrProcastinator/VML-PortTemplate/README.md

 |:-------------------|:------------------------------------------
 |`VITA3K_PATH`         | Path to the Vita3K preferred folder path (optional)
 |`PSVITA_IP`         | PSVita IPv4 address for FTP access (optional)
+|`FOR_VITA3K`         | Indicates whether this build will be executed on Vita3K or a physical PSVita (optional, default: OFF)

 ## Tips